BingXSignUp/BingX-Welcome-Bonus-vs-BingX-Referral-Code-Which-One-Should-You-Use-/README.md

 <h2>Understanding the BingX Referral Code</h2>
 <h3>What is the BingX Referral Code?</h3>
-<p>A <strong>BingX referral code</strong>, also known as a BingX <strong>promo code</strong>, <strong>invitation code</strong>, or <strong>discount code</strong>, is a unique identifier that allows new users to unlock exclusive trading benefits when signing up.
+<p>A <strong>BingX referral code "IMOIJ1"</strong>, also known as a BingX <strong>promo code</strong>, <strong>invitation code</strong>, or <strong>discount code</strong>, is a unique identifier that allows new users to unlock exclusive trading benefits when signing up.
 Unlike the welcome bonus, this code provides ongoing benefits like lower trading fees, cashback rewards, and special bonuses that continue even after the initial sign-up period.</p>

 <h3>How to Use a BingX Referral Code</h3>
 <ol>